top of page

 Golden Cock

-Commissioned by a chicken keeper on Vancouver Island.
-Built from reclaimed aluminum siding, a few other found metals, and a burned-out light bulb.
-It’s 99% reclaimed materials other than a couple fasteners and some adhesive.
-He’s been ruling the roost in Nanaimo BC since 2021.
+Commissioned by a chicken keeper on Vancouver Island, this piece was built using reclaimed aluminum siding, some found metal, and a burned-out light bulb.
+It’s made from 99% reclaimed materials—aside from a couple fasteners and some adhesive.
+He’s been ruling the roost in Nanaimo, BC since 2021.

 Height: 5’ Width: 4.25’